jim-schwoebel/allie/README.md

 - add in [statsmodels](https://www.statsmodels.org/stable/index.html) and [MLpy](http://mlpy.sourceforge.net/) dimensionality reduction techniques and modeling techniques

 ### recently completed (version 1.0.0 release)
+- added annotate.py script to annotate files (beta version) - need to add to .JSON schema (in labels (regression)
 - come up with the ability to train regression models by a class and value
 - add in single model prediction mode in ./load.py script (-audio (sampletype) -c_autokeras (folder) -directory)
 - add in all model loaders from the model trainers